 The need for patience always comes at the most difficult times.
-The times where we need to take a deep breath or a “chill pill” we are normally racing around a mile a minute and worrying.
+The times when we need to take a deep breath or a “chill pill” we are normally racing around a mile a minute and worrying.

 That’s where the practice of patience becomes an important part of our accessory work.